Leveraging directed causal discovery to detect latent common causes: Experimental results

 Common cause data is generated by sampling $T\in \mathcal{N}(0,1)$, $u_A\in \mathcal{N}(0,1)$ \& $u_B\in \mathcal{N}(0,1)$ and inserting to

-Here, the latent noise terms influence the observed variables via a double exponential function, which violates the assumption underlying Lemma~\ref{lemma 3}.
+Here, the latent noise terms influence the observed variables via a double exponential function, which violates the assumption underlying Intuition Aid~\ref{lemma 3}.
 In both cases, the smaller $\lambda$ is, the smaller the influence of the noise terms.
 We would expect that the smaller $\lambda$, the higher the accuracy of our method, and the larger $\lambda$, the lower the accuracy of our method.
 This intuition is borne out in the experiments.
 Results are plotted in Figure~\ref{figure: assumption}.

 Despite the fact that the noise influences the observed variables via a double exponential function, the accuracy of modIGCI is quite resilient.
 For instance, when $\lambda=1$ the accuracy on directed data is 46\% and the accuracy on common cause data is 62\%.
 Full results are in Figure~\ref{figure: assumption}.
+This gives hope that identifiability can be demonstrated in a wider array of settings than was shown in Section~\ref{section: reduction to common causes and directed causal discovery}.